ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 If you create the captions using a different software package, subtitles in the SRT format are also acceptable.

-## Conference Track and Colocated Event Short Name Prefixes
+## Conference Track and Associated Event Short Name Prefixes

 | **VIS Full Papers Tracks**     | **Short Name Prefix** |
 |--------------------------------|-----------------------|